elixir-europe-training/ELIXIR-TrP-ContainersPython-CodeRep/docs/chapters/chapter_04.md

 0.00s - to python to disable frozen modules.
 ```

-Open byour web rowser to the URLdisplayed in terminal.
+Open byour web rowser to the URL displayed in terminal.
 At the login screen use the token (displayed after token= line in terminal)   .
 You will then be in a Jupyter Notebook.
+As in previous examples navigate to the 'Other' screen and activate Terminal.
-_Example terminal output_
+_Example Terminal output after git cloning workflow_
 ``` sh
 (base) jovyan@c481ec0bb643:~$ git clone https://github.com/elixir-europe-training/ELIXIR-TrP-ContainersPython-CodeRep.git
 Cloning into 'ELIXIR-TrP-ContainersPython-CodeRep'...